 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This dark fantasy, urban fantasy is a hardcover edition that was published by ROC on January 9, 2001 and has 401 pages.
+dark fantasy, urban fantasy that was published by ROC on January 9, 2001 and has 401 pages.

 Explore it on Goodreads or Amazon.